 - Stop activities that cause pain.

-- Practice good posture and position your body properly when doing daily activities.
+- Practice good posture.
+Position your body properly when doing daily activities.

 - Pain or trouble moving affects your regular daily activities